![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 being an aristocrat, Chamfort offered this play as an evidence of his

 egalitarian convictions.
-(Aristocracy and its Enemies in the Age of Revolution by William Doyle, 2009, p.
+(Aristocracy and its Enemies in the Age of Revolution by William Doyle, New York: Oxford University Press, 2009, p.
 82) In 1769 Chamfort won a prize in eloquence from the French

 Academy for his Eloge de Molière (1766).
 "Happy times